 - The used saddle is offered with free shipping and a two week return policy.

-The photo below is of a used Western trophy saddle.
-A "trophy" saddle is a saddle that was originally given as an award, or trophy.
+A “trophy” saddle is a saddle that was originally given as an award, or trophy.
 Trophy saddles often make good deals for people shopping for used Western saddles.

 Below: A used Western trophy saddle.